Cadillac Series 70: 1966–1970

 Although its overall size and character was largely unchanged, the 1969 Cadillac was restyled.
 Rear quarters were extended to give the car a longer look.
 There was an all new grille with dual horizontal headlamps positioned in the outboard step down areas of the grille.
 The hood was again extended, a total of 2.5 in to add the impression of extra length.
 Stretched body and trim; Fleetwood emblems and embellishments; doors cut into a formal, high-headroom roof, and generally higher appointment and trim levels continued to mark Cadillac's most luxurious line.
-Standard equipment included automatic level control, automatic climate control, rear window defogger, four rear ashtrays and 8.20 x 15 four-ply blackwall tires.
+Standard equipment included automatic level control, automatic climate control, rear window defogger, four rear ashtrays and 8.20 × 15 four-ply blackwall tires.